insqu/sc/UPDATE.md

 - select to accept the suggested project root
 - select n to the gitignore message
 - select n to the feedback message
-- select y to the depencies message
+- select y to install the depencies message

-The final selection of yes will install dependencies required to run the pre-built Hardhat contract `Greeter.sol`, which we will look at later
+The final selection of yes will install dependencies required to run the pre-built Hardhat contract `Lock.sol`, but for the most part we will not worry about that.

 Wait for the setup to complete.